Being asked to reduce your pay or your hours of work

 If your hours of work are reduced so that you are unemployed for at least 4 out of 7 consecutive days you may be entitled to a social welfare jobseeker’s payment.

 To qualify for Jobseeker’s Benefit you must have enough PRSI contributions and must have suffered a substantial loss of employment in any period of 7 consecutive days.
 This means, you must have lost at least one day's employment and as a result of this loss be unemployed for at least 4 days out of 7 days.
 Your earnings must also have been reduced because of the loss of employment.

 If your employer reduces your days at work to 3 days a week or less and you do not qualify for Jobseeker’s Benefit you may get Jobseeker's Allowance for the other days.
 You must meet the other conditions that apply to Jobseeker's Allowance, for example, you must satisfy a means test.

-It may be possible to get Family Income Supplement if you have a family and your pay or hours are reduced.
+It may be possible to get Working Family Payment if you have a family and your pay or hours are reduced.

 Instead of reducing your working hours your employer may make you redundant and offer you alternative work under a new contract of employment.
 However this may affect your entitlement to a redundancy payment.

 If your employer makes you a reasonable offer of alternative work, and you refuse it, you may lose your entitlement to a redundancy payment.
 Generally speaking, alternatives which involve a loss of status or worsening of the terms and conditions of your employment would not be considered reasonable.